matthias-k/DeepGaze/README.md

 log_density_prediction = model(image_tensor, centerbias_tensor)
 ```

+## DeepGaze III

+DeepGaze III is a scanpath model, i.e., the model prediction depends not only on the viewed image, but also on where the observer fixated previously.
 This is how to use DeepGaze III:

 ```python
 import matplotlib.pyplot as plt